yandex-cloud/docs/en/managed-kafka/operations/connect.md

    * CIDR blocks: `0.0.0.0/0`.

 - With a VM in {{ yandex-cloud }}
-   {% if audience != "internal" %}

    1. [Configure all security groups](../../vpc/operations/security-group-add-rule.md) in your cluster to allow incoming traffic on ports 9091 and 9092 from the security group where the VM is located.
 To do this, create the following rule for incoming traffic in these groups:

-   {% else %}

-   1. Configure all security groups in your cluster to allow incoming traffic from the security group where the VM is located on ports 9091 and 9092.
-To do this, create the following rule for incoming traffic in these groups:

-   {% endif %}

    * Port range: `9091-9092`.
    * Protocol: `TCP`.